claire-lex/mish/README.md

 -o name Change the name of the output file (default: <range>.<cmd>.<date>.mish):
 -t num  Number of threads to use (default is 256)

-Usage: mish [show list ping host admin] [-n -o [outfile] -t [threadnumber]] These netcommands run basic network discovery commands on a range (multithreaded) and output the results to a file (by default).
+Usage: mish [show list ping host screen web vnc rdp admin] [-n -o [outfile] -t [threadnumber]] These netcommands run basic network discovery commands on a range (multithreaded) and output the results to a file (by default).
 ```

-> Unless specified with option `-n`, the result of every command that is printed
+Unless using option `-n`, the result of every mish command (see below) printed
 to stdout is also stored in a file.

+- When the environment is off, the file is created in the current working directory.
-This file is stored to the env's `traces`
+- When the environment is on, the file is created in the `traces` directory.

-  directory if the environment is on.
-Otherwise, it will be stored to the
-  current working directory.
+By default, the file created has a name such as
+`<range>.<command>.<date>.mish`.
+It can be changed with option `-o`.

 ### Network discovery basic functions (netcommands)